AndrewCopeland/my-zettelkasten/kasten/1601577544-aws-lambda-go-lang-example.md

 # 1601577544 aws-lambda-go-lang-example

-This is a simple example of authenticating with conjur `authn-iam` and listing out the resources this identity has access to,.
+This is a simple example of authenticating with conjur `authn-iam` and listing out the resources this identity has access to.

 An AWS Lambda must be packaged into a .zip file to be loaded into the lambda function.

-Just compile this code with a Linux distro and zip this file and then you can upload the results into AWS Lambda.
+[Just compile this code with a Linux distro](1599071003-go-build-linux.md) and zip this file and then you can upload the results into AWS Lambda.

 ```go
 package main